sklprogs/LanguageTricks/README.md

 ## salary \| wages

-A **wage** is the employee remuneration based on the number of hours worked, multiplied by an hourly rate of pay.
+**Wage**&mdash;the employee remuneration based on the number of hours worked, multiplied by an hourly rate of pay.

-A **salary** is the remuneration of an agreed annual amount, paid at agreed intervals (i.e., monthly or fortnightly).
+**Salary**&mdash;the remuneration of an agreed annual amount, paid at agreed intervals (i.e., monthly or fortnightly).
 This arrangement is essentially outcome and task focused rather than being focused on working a set number of hours.

 [*Source*](https://wattsnextgroup.com/wages-vs-salary-whats-the-difference/)